 Tuna/Dolphin Embargo Status Update

-The Fisheries Certificate of Origin (NOAA Form 370), as revised July 2013, is required for shipments of tuna and tuna products identified by Harmonized Tariff Schedule item numbers under 50 CFR 216.24(f) from all nations.
+The Fisheries Certificate of Origin (NOAA Form 370), is required for shipments of tuna and tuna products identified by Harmonized Tariff Schedule item numbers under 50 CFR 216.24(f) from all nations.
 A Captain's statement or an IDCP certificate is required for all NOAA Form 370 submissions to attest to the dolphin-safe status of the tuna shipment.
 In addition, embargoes of certain categories of yellowfin tuna are in effect.
 The National Marine Fisheries Service (NMFS) has notified U.S. Customs and Border Protection of the following determinations.

 A primary nation embargo may be imposed against any nation that harvests yellowfin tuna in the eastern tropical Pacific Ocean (ETP) using purse seine vessels that have more than 400 short tons (363 metric tons) carrying capacity if that nation has not received an affirmative finding from the Assistant Administrator for Fisheries, NMFS.
 Affirmative finding requirements and instructions for applying for an affirmative finding may be found at 50 CFR 216.24 (f).
 Other species of tuna caught in the ETP and yellowfin tuna caught in the ETP using a fishing method other than purse seining are not subject to tuna/dolphin embargoes.